bottlerocket-os/bottlerocket/sources/early-boot-config/early-boot-config-provider/README.md

 ## Introduction

-user-data-provider defines the interface of the user data provider binaries used by early-boot-config.
+early-boot-config-provider defines the interface of the user data provider binaries used by early-boot-config.

 User data provider binaries can also be easily created using the UserDataProvider trait and logging functions defined by this crate.